 MTMO also has the absolute discretion, without recourse, to refuse a competitor’s Advertising from parts of the website where its presence may confuse users, or it is detrimental to MTMO’s site, brand, ethos or trademark.

 3.6 Positioning of MTMO Adverts, advertisements, directory listings, promotional and marketing material.

-Adverts and Free Listings are ranked based upon the type of MTMO Advertising Pricing Plan and services purchased and will be dependent upon the keywords and phrases attributed to them by the MTMO team when creating a SEO strategy for the business, organisation or community, using In-House editing and software options created by the MTMO team.
-The Advertiser can make representations to the MTMO team about their preferences when discussing their MTMO webpage set up at the outset after purchasing MTMO services, through their secure login/dashboard area.
-There are no guarantees given by MTMO as to the listings and where they appear in searches externally in search engines and internally within mtmo.co.uk and other MTMO websites (if any).
+Adverts and any Free Listings are ranked based upon the type of MTMO Advertising Pricing Plan and services purchased and will be dependent upon the keywords and phrases attributed to them by the MTMO team when creating a SEO strategy for the business, organisation or community, using In-House editing and software options created by the MTMO team.
+The Advertiser can make representations to the MTMO team about their preferences when discussing their MTMO webpage set up at the outset after purchasing MTMO services.
+There are no guarantees given by MTMO or their Team as to the listings and where they appear in searches externally in search engines and internally within mtmo.co.uk and other MTMO websites (if any).